Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The informed clues are reasonably specific, focusing on infrasound and dust bathing.
-They avoid using the answer word directly.
-The infrasound clue is particularly strong, and the dust bathing is specific enough.
+Both samples are specific and distinct, avoiding the answer word and focusing on unique characteristics of the African Elephant (large ears for heat regulation, matriarchal society).

 ✅ Strengths:
 - Generally specific and relate to correct answer